Heading to Kauai on a budget? Keep scrolling to find out my top 10 things to do on Kauai for under $10!

 In an effort to speed up your planning process and help you narrow down your choices to the bare necessities, I have a gift for you!

-Check out my list of Top 10 Things to do on Kauai for Under $10 to help you plan your trip, stay on budget, and not miss the best parts of our favorite island!
+Check out my list of things to do in Kauai on a budget to help you plan your trip, stay on budget, and not miss the best things to do in Kauai.

 Don’t miss my top 105 genius tips for visiting Hawaii on a budget!